-This idea that we can learn from anyone, anywhere at any time is not a new concept, but it is essential during these times of turbulence.
+This idea of flexible learning is not a new concept, but it is essential during these times of great turbulence.
 Practicing how to learn and expanding our perspectives as a community will be our greatest asset as we redefine our; approach to economic growth; tolerance of economic and social inequalities; relationship with nature, and the society we want to live in.

-With that in mind, we’re excited to announce that lifelong learning is the theme for National Engineering Month 2021 (#NEM2021).
-The European Commission defines lifelong learning as “all purposeful learning activity undertaken throughout life with the aim of improving knowledge, skills and competencies within a personal, civic, social and/or employment related perspectives.”
-Leading up to #NEM2021, we encourage you to become a lifelong learner, but you may be wondering what exactly that means.
+Now is the time to keep learning, keep growing, and keep thriving – now and into the future.
+That’s why we’re excited to announce that lifelong learning is the theme for National Engineering Month 2022 (#NEM2022) events.
+The European Commission defines lifelong learning as “all purposeful learning activity undertaken throughout life with the aim of improving knowledge, skills, and competencies within a personal, civic, social and/or employment-related perspectives.”
+Leading up to #NEM2022, we encourage you to become a lifelong learner, but you may be wondering what exactly that means.

-- They read – a lot.
+- Read – a lot.
 Reading helps us gain a better understanding of different topics, ideas, perspectives and people.
 Reading can transform how we see the world.

-- They take courses.
+- Take courses.
 Lifelong learners believe there is always something new to learn.
 For example, Conestoga College offers many continuing education programs to help people enhance their skill-sets.

-- They seek new opportunities.
+- Seek new opportunities.
 Lifelong learners say yes to things that push them out of their comfort zones because they know these experiences often lead to great learning opportunities.

-- They embrace change.
+- Embrace change.
 Change is hard, but lifelong learners know that change is a part of life and it often leads to personal and professional growth.

-- They are curious.
+- Are curious.
 Lifelong learners want to understand different people, places and cultures.
 They want to understand how our world works.

-- They are open to new perspectives.
+- Are open to new perspectives.
 Lifelong learners know there is more than one way to see the world and when different perspectives collide, innovative solutions can be found.

-- They set goals.
+- Set goals.
 They know what they want out of life and are focused on achieving what they set out to do.

-- They love making progress.
+- Enjoy the journey.
 It’s not about the destination, it’s about the journey.
 Lifelong learners know that progress takes time and they celebrate the small wins that eventually lead to big successes.

-- They don’t give up.
+- Don’t give up.
 Instead of throwing in the towel when things get hard, lifelong learners persevere.
 They work hard and ask for help when they need it.

-- They believe it’s never too late.
+- Believe it’s never too late.
 Lifelong learners know that an old dog can learn new tricks if that dog is so inclined.
 Age is not a factor in picking up a new skill or hobby.